What is a development contract?

 Notary services are obtainable from various sources including post offices and banks.

-What the Contract says about Timing and Acceptance
+6. What the development contract template says about timing and acceptance

 A development contract must also include a clause on timing and acceptance.
 In terms of timing, the contract should be clear on the issue of deliverables.
 The developers shall state the time or period within which they will deliver the work to clients.
 For their part, clients will agree to review the work within the timeframe set aside for such work.
 Afterward, the contract expects the clients to do either of the following: